jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/LqLS5nF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we will go back to VM1.
 We will observe the ping while the security rule for VM2 is being saved.
 As you will see, the ping switches from timing out to successfully pinging.
 Press "Control C" in Powershell to stop it from pinging.
-Press the green fin icon to clear out wire shark.
+Press the green fin icon to clear out Wireshark.
 We are now going to filter through SSH.
 </p>
 <br />